Aldine Press: Accomplishments

 The press was started by Manutius due to a combination of his love of classics and the need for preservation of Hellenic studies.
-During its initial era the press printed new copies of Plato, Aristotle, and other Greek and Latin classics.
+During its initial era, the press printed new copies of Plato, Aristotle, and other Greek and Latin classics.

-The first edition of Plato's works (known as the Aldine edition) was dedicated to Pope Leo X, and included the poem of Musurus and the life of Plato by Diogenes Laertius, which were also included in the first two editions of Plato's works printed in Basel.
-The two Basel editions were introduced by a Latin preface written by the Greek scholar Simon Grynaeus, who dedicated the work to the humanist Thomas More.
+The first edition of Plato's works (known as the Aldine edition) was dedicated to Pope Leo X and included the poem of Musurus and the life of Plato by Diogenes Laertius, which were also included in the first two editions of Plato's works printed in Basel.
+The two Basel editions were introduced by a Latin preface written by the German humanist Simon Grynaeus, a scholar of Greek, who dedicated the work to the humanist Thomas More.

-Manutius also printed dictionaries and grammars to help people interpret the books, used by scholars wanting to learn Greek who would employ learned Greeks in order to teach them directly.
+Manutius also printed dictionaries and grammars to help people interpret the books, used by scholars wanting to learn Greek, who would employ learned Greeks in order to teach them directly.
 Historian Elizabeth Eisenstein claims that the fall of Constantinople in 1453 had placed under threat the importance and survival of Greek scholarship, but that publications such as those by the Aldine Press secured it once more.
 Erasmus was one of the scholars learned in Greek with whom the Aldine Press partnered in order to provide accurately translated text.
 The Aldine Press also expanded into modern languages, mainly Italian and French.

 Humanist typefaces

-Aldus Manutius eventually took on a project to improve upon the Humanistic font designs of Jenson's typefaces, hiring Francesco Griffo to design and cut typefaces for his print editions of classical literature.
-Humanistic fonts, based on the formal hand of Renaissance humanist scribes and notaries, had been in development from the time movable print arrived in Italy, notably by Nicolas Jenson in 1470.
+Manutius eventually took on a project to improve upon the Humanistic font designs of Jenson's typefaces, hiring Francesco Griffo to design and cut typefaces for his print editions of classical literature.
+Humanistic fonts, based on the formal hand of Renaissance humanist scribes and notaries, had been in development from the time movable print arrived in Italy, notably by the French printer Nicolas Jenson in 1470.
 Griffo developed his own further refinements of style, resulting in one of the earliest roman typefaces produced.

 Italic typeface

 Adapting this admired and influential roman-faced font, Manutius and Griffo went on to produce a cursive variant, the first of what is now known as italic type.
 The word italic is derived from early Italian versions of italic faces, which were designed primarily in order to save on the cost of paper.
 The Aldine Press first used italic type in a woodcut of Saint Catherine of Siena in 1500.
 Their 1501 edition of Virgil's Opera was the first book to be printed in italic type.
-The roman typeface and italic form created and pioneered by Aldus Manutius and Francesco Griffo were highly influential in typographic development.
+The roman typeface and italic form created and pioneered by Manutius and Griffo were highly influential in typographic development.